Structuring the Unstructured: The Challenges of Screening Open Source Intelligence

 Why is there so much value in unstructured data?

 Unstructured data typically has a faster accumulation rate, as it does not have to be ‘predefined.’
 Financial institutions can analyse open source intelligence (OSINT), which ranges from highly structured government reports to unstructured mixed media, such as news articles.
-Seventy percent of OSINT is unstructured and this will increase to 80% by 2025.
 Despite the difficulties associated with processing unstructured OSINT data, organisations can gain a more comprehensive view of their clients and mitigate the risk of financial fraud, money laundering and other illegal activities with this data because there are other factors, such as context, that allow for further analysis.

 Businesses can extrapolate useful facts about their customers from unstructured data, which can then be used to inform business decisions more accurately and mitigate risk effectively.